JulienMousset/Fdf/README.md

 ## Warning

 This program is using the minilibx, a Mac OS graphic library (developped at 42 school) which we are using in our first graphic programming projects.
-Therefore, it won't compile if you are on Linux.
+Therefore, it won't compile if you are on a Linux OS.

 ## Screenshots